yezhilengyue/Python_ML_Practice/README.md

      To use bagged decision trees such as Random Forest and Extra Trees to estimate the importance of features.

 4. **Algorithm Evaluation**
-   - Separate train/test dataset (Resampling)
+   - Separate train/test dataset (Resampling) <br />
    In most cases, *k-fold* Cross Validation technique (e.g. k = 3, 5 or 10) will be used to estimate algorithm performance with less variance.
 At first, the dataset will be splited into *k* parts.
 Then the algorithm is trained on *k-1* folds with one held back and tested on the held back fold.
 Repeatedly, each fold of the dataset will be given a chance to be the held back test set.
 After all these, you can summarize using the mean and std of such *k* different performance scores.

-   - Performance Metrics
+   - Performance Metrics <br />
    Choice of metrics influence how the performance of ML algorithms is measure and compared, as it represents how you weight the importance of different characteristics in the output results and ultimate choice of which algorithm to choose.
      - For Classification Problem
        - Classification Accuracy